EnzoR90/Enzo_Portfolios_Repository/HumanRightsIndexHW34.md

 I provided an in-depth critique of the original data visualization above using Stephen Few's Data Visualization Profile.
 This evaluation method/tool provided me with a set of criteria to objectively gauge the data visualization against.
 Here, I evaluated the data visualization based on the following on a 1 to 10 score range (i.e., 1 being the lowest, 10 being the highest):

-*Usesfulness:* Is the data visualization useful
+*Usefulness:* Is the data visualization useful

 *Completeness:* Does the data visualization showed all information for clarity

-*Perceptability:* Is the data visualization easily digestable/undertandable
+*Perceptability:* Is the data visualization easily digestable/understandable

 *Truthfulness:* Does the data visualization show accurate, reliable, and valid information